August 4, 2016

 "The tragic character who has flaws, an ex-wife, lives in a loft over a railroad, but is the best homicide detective ever - I'm not saying that these people don't exist, but they don't last," said Dr. Jeff Czarnec, associate dean of SNHU's criminal justice program.
 Under scrutiny, the popular myth of the hard-bitten crime fighter evaporates.
 The truth: Wherever you work in the criminal justice system, you'll need high emotional intelligence, problem solving skills, excellent stress management, and terrific communication.

 In the real world, it's unlikely that you'll solve a misdeed in just 60 minutes.
-However, if you have a desire to make a positive difference in the world, a criminal justice career will definitely provide you with that opportunity.
+However, if you have a desire to make a positive difference in the world, a criminal justice career can provide you with that opportunity.

 "When I was a kid I watched 'Adam 12,' and I thought that's what police work was," said Mark Evenson, chief of police in Brentwood, Calif., and adjunct faculty in SNHU's criminal justice program.
 "Chasing down murderers and bank robbers, getting into shootouts every day, rescuing people out of burning houses - that's what I thought being a cop was."